elmunoz42/berkeley-aiml-coupon-analysis/README.md

 # Will a Customer Accept the Coupon?

-## Harnessing the Power of BI Analytics: An Exploration using Correlation Matrices, Python DataFrame Queries and Visualization Tools
+## Harnessing the Power of BI Analytics: An Exploration using Correlation Matrices, Python DataFrame Queries and Seaborn Visualization Plots

 ## 1. Introduction